Tocharians: Chemurchek culture

+Tarim Basin

+Early settlement

 The Taklamakan Desert is roughly oval in shape, about 1,000 km long and 400 km wide, surrounded on three sides by high mountains.

 The main part of the desert is sandy, surrounded by a belt of gravel desert.

 The desert is completely barren, but in the late spring the melting snows of the surrounding mountains feed streams, which have been altered by human activity to create oases with mild microclimates and supporting intensive agriculture.

 On the northern edge of the basin, these oases occur in small valleys before the gravels.

 On the southern edge, they occur in alluvial fans on the edge of the sand zone.

 Isolated alluvial fan oases also occur in the gravel deserts of the Turpan Depression to the east of the Taklamakan.

 From around 2000 BC, these oases supported Bronze Age settled agricultural communities of steadily increasing sophistication.

 The necessary irrigation technology was first developed during the 3rd millennium BC in the Bactria-Margiana Archaeological Complex (BMAC) to the west of the Pamir mountains, but it is unclear how it reached the Tarim.
 The staple crops, wheat and barley, also originated in the west.

 Tarim mummies

-The oldest of the Tarim mummies, bodies preserved by the desert conditions, date from 2000 BC and were found on the eastern edge of the Tarim basin.
+The oldest of the Tarim mummies, bodies preserved by the desert conditions, date from 2000 BC and were found on the eastern edge of the Tarim Basin.

 The mummies have been described as being both "Caucasoid" and "Mongoloid", and mixed-race individuals are also observed.